 Bel Age Hotel.
 Jack, Iris, and Dylan are all spending the evening together.
 Iris politely asks Jack how he's enjoying his release from prison, and he tells her he's thankful to have a second chance at freedom.
 They chat amicably about their day, and Dylan remarks to Jack that Iris told him she'd love to start her own school in Hawaii, one that's devoted to spirituality as much as academics.
 Iris says she doesn't have that kind of money, so Dylan offers her up some cash from his pot of millions.
 Iris immediately gets suspicious and snarls at Jack for manipulating Dylan.
 She also realizes that Dylan only spent the day with her so he could butter her up enough to convince her to sign the papers and dissolve his trust.
 Just before she storms out, she yells at Jack for using Dylan to get his grubby hands on his millions, and accuses him of being a father who's only in it for the money.

 Dylan's house.
 Iris and Dylan share an awkward breakfast.
 She coldly asks him if he's leaving for school soon, and Dylan snarks back that he's quite capable of getting himself to school on time.
 She tells him she can't understand why he's suddenly such a staunch supporter of Jack.
-I find it totally fishy too, Iris.
+Yep - I find it totally fishy too, Iris.
 Dylan explains that the more time he spends with his scumbag of a father, the more he likes him...and he refuses to turn his back on him, since he knows how shitty that feels - like, for example, when Jack did it to him throughout his entire childhood.
 His sudden devotion to Jack really doesn't make a whole lot of sense...other than it being a contrived plot device.
 Iris disdainfully tells him that he and Jack deserve each other...and that she's still refusing to sign the papers.

 West Beverly High.
 David tries to explain to boneheaded Steve that Icon Records wants him to make changes.
 Steve assumes the changes are related to David's music, so he advises him to call the shots and not change his music just because Curtis Bray wants him to...and then rushes off to class before David can break the whole truth to him.
 David ambles over to the DJ booth where Donna and Kelly are hanging out.
 He tells them that Icon Records is interested in him, but only if he loses the yutz.
-I must say, I really don't understand the quandary here.
+I really don't understand the quandary here.
 Just dump Steve already!
-Kelly, however, doesn't help matters when she responds, “And you're still talking to them?”
+This is not a difficult decision.
+Kelly, however, doesn't help matters when she responds, "And you're still talking to them?"
 Donna doesn't help matters either, since she too concurs.
 David explains to them that he's really serious about becoming a musician once he's out of puberty, and thinks a deal with Icon Records could be his big shot.
-Kelly then notices Brenda despondently moping past the DJ booth, looking sad in a ghastly flannel shirt, and she tells David that if he's planning to dump Steve, he needs to tell him ASAP.
+Kelly then notices Brenda despondently moping past the DJ booth, looking sad in a ghastly flannel shirt, and she tells David that if he's planning to dump Steve, he needs to tell him asap.
 She adds that the longer he waits to tell the truth, the worse it is for everyone.

 The Blaze newsroom.
 Brandon asks Ahn-drea how the Yale tea was, and she describes it as interesting.
 She tells him that while everyone was busy name dropping and networking, she bumped into a friend of his: Jordan Bonner.
 Brandon is surprised to hear that Jordan is going to Yale, and also that he got a full scholarship.
 Ahn-drea says the tea would have been a total disaster if it hadn't been for Jordan.
 Brandon suddenly picks up a fax that was just transmitted to the newsroom and shows it to Ahn-drea.
 It's a funny greeting that Jordan just sent to her, and she giggles.
 Blech.